cloudposse/charts/incubator/library/github-authorized-keys/README.md

 etcd build-in cluster as fallback cache.
 It use fallback cache only for ssh authentication.

-**WARNING:** If you want to use build-in fallback cache you have to install [etcd-operator](https://github.com/kubernetes/charts/tree/master/stable/etcd-operator) previously.
+**WARNING:** If you want to use the build-in fallback cache you have to install [etcd-operator](https://github.com/kubernetes/charts/tree/master/stable/etcd-operator) previously.
 Use next command for do this
  ```